zliu/terraform/ansible/ansible.md

 You can specify the hosts that you want to target in a `hosts` file and store this file in your Ansible project directory.
 {: shortdesc}

 Specifying the virtual servers in a `hosts` file is a good way to get started with Ansible and in cases where your infrastructure does not change.
-The `hosts` file is a static file and must be changed every time you add or remove a virtual server.
+The `hosts` file is a static file and must be changed every time that you add or remove a virtual server.
 If your infrastructure changes often or if you use Terraform to provision your infrastructure, you can [import infrastructure information directly from Terraform](#import_from_terraform).

 1. In your Ansible project, create a file that is named `hosts` with the following content.
 The **ansible_user** is set to `root` to force Ansible to log in to your virtual server as root.
 If `root` is not specified, Ansible uses the user ID from your local machine to attempt to log in to your virtual server.